phetsims/build-a-nucleus/doc/model.md

 Five decay types are represented within the simulation: α decay, β<sup>+</sup> decay, β<sup>-</sup> decay, proton emission, and neutron emission.
 Unstable nuclides decay into stable nuclides through one of these decay paths.

+### Model caveats
+* The particles are not at all to scale and neither is the placement of particles exactly scientifically accurate.
+This was done to make it so that the particles could be easily seen and manipulated by the users.
+* The electron cloud size is based on experimental data of the atomic radii of elements but it's tweaked to make the electron cloud appear our desired size.

 ## Decay screen